pansaty/Archive-SQLDB-ReImport-OnDeman/README.md

 ## Pre-Requisites
 This guide assumes that you have already created an Azure Automation Account, if not see this [link](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account) which will walk you thru creating an Azure Automation Account which by default also creates a RunAs account which has contributor access at the Subscription Level.
 If you wanted to add additional RunAs accounts see [Update your Automation account authentication with Run As accounts](https://docs.microsoft.com/en-us/azure/automation/automation-create-runas-account).

-## Step 1) Ensure you have the latest AzureRM.SQL module installed in you Automation Account
+## Step 1) Ensure you have the latest AzureRM.SQL module installed in your Automation Account
 In you Azure Automation account, navigate to (1) Modules.
 Confirm that the AzureRM.SQL module is present and version 4.6.1 or higher.
 This script was tested on 4.6.1.

 If an older version of the module is present, select (2) <b>Update Azure Modules</b>.
 THis may take several minutes.